 Commander of the Royal Netherlands Navy

 The Commander of the Royal Netherlands Navy has command of the naval forces.
 His most important task lies in ensuring that navy units are mission-ready.
 The commander is responsible for preparing, leading and concluding operations.
 He reports to the Chief of Defence (CHOD).
-Vice-admiral Rob Kramer was appointed Commander of the Royal Netherlands Navy on 22 September 2017.
+Vice-admiral René Tas was appointed Commander of the Royal Netherlands Navy on 9 September 2021.

 Leading maritime operations